an-sh/chat-service/README.md

 information regarding joined devices types should be sent from `roomGetAccessList` after hook (when list name is equal to `'userlist'`).

+### Messages editing and deletion

+There is no delete or edit operation, as they will make inconsistencies inside a room history.
+A common alternative for deleting and editing is to use room messages with a special meaning that clients will use to hide or alter messages.

 ## Contribute